Nazek-Altayeb/fun-times/README.md

 - References have been added to the code where i bring code from different external resources.

 **Documentation**
-- At some part of the Readme.md and ManualTest.md, i follow the design of the following [Readme.md](https://github.com/SandraBergstrom/travel-tickr/tree/main)
+- At some parts of the Readme.md and ManualTest.md, i follow the design of the following [Readme.md](https://github.com/SandraBergstrom/travel-tickr/tree/main)
 # **Aknowledgement**
 - I programmed the project with the help of the open resource code os the Code Institute LMS, and i extended it the way that serve my idea.
 - Many thanks to Mentor **Antonio Rodriguez** for continuous helpful feedback.